putao520/openlan/olan-v1.1/README.md

-# Install tap-windows6 firstlly
+# Install tap-windows6

 download `resources/windows/tap-windows-9.21.2.exe`, and install it.

-# Run Binary Redirectly
-click `./cpe.exe`
+Next, click `./cpe.exe` to run CPE in Windows.

 # Build in Powershell